jchgu/elec-tweet-sentiment/README.md

 # Data Availability and Provenance Statements

-My assignment uses the data from [2020 US Presidential Election Tweet IDs](https://github.com/echen102/us-pres-elections-2020#2020-us-presidential-election-tweet-ids) collected by [@echen102](https://github.com/echen102) and [@emilioferrara](https://github.com/emilioferrara).
+This assignment used the data from [2020 US Presidential Election Tweet IDs](https://github.com/echen102/us-pres-elections-2020#2020-us-presidential-election-tweet-ids) collected by [@echen102](https://github.com/echen102) and [@emilioferrara](https://github.com/emilioferrara).
 The following conditions apply:

 > This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 By using this dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s Terms of Service, and cite the following manuscript:
 >